belongtothenight/ACN_Code/hw4_libtrace_setup/readme.md

 You will be able to select different parts of the options listed in [./config.ini](./config.ini) file to install/re-install or remove after initial run is completed.

+To use this script, clone this repository, navigate to this directory, and follow the instructions in the [Commands](#commands) section.

 ## Structure

 1. [./.gitignore](./.gitignore): Git ignore file.